appwriters-dev/masterflutter/chapters/ch06-design/ls03-themes.md

 ### 2. Text Theme

-Use [Google Fonts](https://pub.dev/packages/google_fonts) package to add a new font to your application.
-Update the theme of your App so that the all the headlines uses `Intra` font where as body text uses `Open Sans`.
+Create a new Flutter project.
+Update the `AppBar` theme so that the background color is `indigo`.
+Also update AppBar title text style so that font size is `20` and weight is `bold`.
+Update the text theme of the application so that body text size is `16` and `headline1` to `headline6` sizes are `28, 26, 24, 22, 20, 18` respectively.

+Finally, create a simple home page with AppBar and multiple text widget in body that uses style from headline 1 to 6 and also normal body text.

 ## Resources